xcdl/xcdl.github.io-source/pages/guide/concepts.md

 Packages maintain a dependencies list; *loading* a package also means loading all dependent packages, recursively.

-Selecting which packages are loaded is the first step of the configuration wizard, as a mandatory step to select the target processor and possibly board.
+Selecting which packages are loaded is the first step of the configuration wizard, as a mandatory step to select the target processor and possibly the target board.

 #### Versioning